backstage/backstage/docs/reference/utility-apis/StorageApi.md

   remove(key: string): Promise&lt;void&gt;;

   /**
-   * Save persistant data, and emit messages to anyone that is using observe$ for this key *
+   * Save persistent data, and emit messages to anyone that is using observe$ for this key *
    * @param {String} key Unique key associated with the data.
    */